Turn internal office hours into FAQ updates

 Step 3: Tune GAP vs Answer draft

-Too eager → drafts invent policy; tighten until GAP wins when excerpt missing.
+Drafts that try too hard invent policy; tighten until GAP wins when the excerpt is missing.

 Step 4: Pair with internal Q&A regression